kfitzgerald/webgl-ball-game/README.md

 * **Security**: clients can hack and do naughty things
  * Clients handle their own balls, so clients report their own hits.
 * **Consistency**: physics are not synchronized on the server/clients.
 They could be, but this example lacks this for now.
 Check out Jonas Gehring's blog post on how this might be possible some day: http://www.jjoe64.com/2013/07/physijs-and-threejs-on-nodejs.html
  * Clients report the position and angle when firing balls.
-In theory, the ball will follow a pretty consistent path, but tends to vary a bit from client to client, probably due to lag time and a bit of randomness.
+In theory, the ball will follow a pretty consistent path, but can vary a bit from client to client.

 ## Features